ph0ngp/linglook/docs/ios-description.md

 ## Introduction

 Learn Chinese effortlessly while browsing!
-LingLook is a Safari extension that instantly looks up Chinese words as you hover over them on any webpage - no more switching between dictionary apps!
+LingLook is a Safari extension that instantly looks up Chinese words as you hover over them on any webpage - no more switching to another dictionary apps!

 ## Features